 When comparing results to previous years we would encourage providers to broadly consider their relative performance in relation to their cluster average as an indicator of whether there has been an improvement in performance.

-Figure 1 shows the data years that are included in each iteration of the KEF up to and including KEF3
+Table 1 shows the data years that are included in each iteration of the KEF up to and including KEF5.

 In May 2023 we published the decisions of RE’s Review of Knowledge Exchange Funding.
 In this publication we also clarified the purpose of the KEF in the short/medium term, to continue to meet the following purposes: